 Caesarstone has always been at the forefront of creating a safe work environment.
-We require our distributors, fabricators and installers to follow the same level of commitment regarding safety and to comply with local occupational, safety and health regulations.
+We require our distributors, stonemasons and installers to follow the same level of commitment regarding safety and to comply with local Occupational Health and Safety.

 Fabrication of Caesarstone generates respirable dust that is dangerous to your health.
-For more information about this danger and means of protection that you should implement please see the Caesarstone Good Practice Guide - Steps to Avoid Health Hazards Related to Crystalline Silica Dust at: mos.caesarstone.com.
+For more information about this danger and means of protection that you should implement please see the Caesarstone Good Practice Guide - Steps to Avoid Health Hazards Related to Crystalline Silica Dust at: mos.caesarstone.au.